xbst/Mods/README.md

 # Mods
-Mods I design will go here.
-All Voron mods will be uploaded to VoronUsers, and the rest will be uploaded to Thingiverse too.
+All my mods, including WIP, will be uploaded here.
+When finished, they will be uploaded to VoronUsers or Thingiverse too depending on the mod.
+There is no index file for now, just use the folders.